laurent22/joplin/CONTRIBUTING.md

 Coding style is enforced by a pre-commit hook that runs eslint.
 This hook is installed whenever running `npm install` on any of the application directory.
 If for some reason the pre-commit hook didn't get installed, you can manually install it by running `npm install` at the root of the repository.

 For new React components, please use [React Hooks](https://reactjs.org/docs/hooks-intro.html).
-For new code in general, please use TypeScript (unless you are modifying a file that was originally in JavaScript).
+For new code in general, please use TypeScript.
+Even if you are modifying a file that was originally in JavaScript you should ideally convert it first to TypeScript before modifying it.
+Doing so is relatively easy and it helps maintain code quality.

-For changes made to the Desktop client that affect the user interface, refer to `packages/app-desktop/app/theme.js` for all styling information.
+For changes made to the Desktop client that affect the user interface, refer to `packages/app-desktop/theme.ts` for all styling information.
 The goal is to create a consistent user interface to allow for easy navigation of Joplin's various features and improve the overall user experience.

 ## Automated tests